sundarcit/SimpleTwitterClient/README.md

       User can click a “Compose” icon in the Action Bar on the top right User will have a Compose view opened
-      User can enter a message and hit a button to post to twitter User should be taken back to home timeline with new tweet visible
+      User can enter a message and hit a button to post to twitter User should be taken back to home timeline with new tweet visible (This is not working .
+So commented the code)

 ## Demo